lit-mod-viz/narrative-time-space/annotator-guidelines.md

 - To mark a change in space, use the symbol $.
 - To mark a simultaneous change in time and space, use either @$ or $@.

+Markup can be done in-line within the plain text document sent by the moderators.

 Markers should only be placed between two sentences.
 Insert a marker between sentences A and B if sentence B begins in a new temporal or spatial location from sentence A. In some cases, the sentence boundary conceals an implicit "jump" from one location to the next.
 In other cases, sentence A may function as a fluid transition out of the previous location, and B may be a transition into the new one.

 We would like you to trust your gut when identifying significant changes in time and space.
 However, when you encounter a highly ambiguous situation or one that is not covered in this document, note your uncertainty by appending a question mark to the usual symbol (@?, @?, @$?, $@?).

 ### 1.2 Timeline and Contact Information

+**We are running a short "pilot" task to garner feedback on the clarity of the annotation guidelines and to get a sense of what inter-annotator agreement will be.** The pilot consists of a single chapter of text, which will be sent to all annotators.

+Melody Ju - melody@cs.columbia.edu

+Dennis Tenen - dt2406@columbia.edu

+Please let us know as soon as possible if you need an extension.

 ## 2. Definitions